hmxmilohax/rb3-pc/README.md

 	*   Automatic Calibration only works for PS3 guitar controllers with passthrough.

 *   **_"My game gets stuck when naming a character or band."_**
-	*   This is an RPCS3 issue when using guitars or drum controllers to name things.
-I would strongly suggest using a regular controller for any customization.
-You can try to fix it by changing the effects switch on a RB guitar controller.
-Otherwise, changing your controller's Input Handler in “[[Create Custom Gamepad Configuration]](#controllers)” to “Keyboard” then back to whatever you had originally fixes it, but your mapping may get deleted.
-This should work while the game is running.

-*   **_"Characters have flying instruments and accessories."_**
-	*   There is currently no fix for this.
-If you experience this, [[please report your findings on RPCS3's GitHub].](https://github.com/RPCS3/rpcs3/issues/8408)
+	*   This is shouldn't be happening on the latest version of RPCS3.
+That being said, I'd suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers lack the required amount of buttons to use the on-screen keyboard.

 *   **_"Scrolling through the library has long pauses."_**
 	*   You didn't read the guide and did not set the “Network Status” to “Connected” in the [[Network tab when setting up the Custom Configuration]](#network) for Rock Band 3.

-*   **_"My PS3 instrument controller shows up as two controllers."_**
+*   **_"My PS3 Rock Band instrument controller shows up as two controllers."_**
-	*   You did [[controller configuration]](#controllers) for a PS3 controller, which usually isn't needed due to passthrough.
+	*   You did [[controller configuration]](#controllers) for a PS3 Rock Band controller, which usually isn't needed due to passthrough.
 Just unbind the controller and it should be fine.

 *   **_[Rock Band 3 Deluxe] "I crash in the intro video."_**
 	*   You have incompatible Rock Band 3 Deluxe files.
 You need to go to Rock Band 3's game directory in `dev_hdd0\game\BLUS30463\USRDIR` and delete every `.dta` file aside from `dx_high_memory.dta`.